Ravilochan/OCR/README.md

 ## Scope

-The system transforms printed and documented text on any kind of form/format in an image the text can be on plain paper or else on pre-printed form.
+The system transforms printed and documented text into any kind of form/format in an image the text can be on plain paper or else on a pre-printed form.
 The scanned document, which will be in the image format, will be the input.
-This scanned image undergoes pre-processing and all the text in the scanned images will be outputted in the form of text, PDF file and also in audio format.
+This scanned image undergoes pre-processing and all the text in the scanned images will be outputted in the form of text, PDF file, and also in audio format.

 ## Goals

-Goal of this project is to develop a system that focuses on following major criteria:
+The goal of this project is to develop a system that focuses on the following major criteria:
 • Recognizing every text in images
 • Efficient and automated storing of text documents.
-• Increased accuracy & Reduced Time for recording text.
+• Increased accuracy and reduced Time for recording text.
 • Reduced Manual Burden for scanning and storing.
-• Make data available for long time without any loss.
+• Make data available for a long time without any loss.

 ## Applications